linuxdeepin/dde-printer/assets/dde-printer/print-manager/en_US/print-manager.md

 1. Click **Discover Printer** to load printer list automatically.
 Select the printer you want to add.

-2. You can see a drop-down list of drivers for the printer selected.
-The recommended driver is selected by default.
-If you select "Select a driver" from the drop-down list, you will skip into an interface to select a driver you want.

    ![0|2automaticsearch](fig/2automaticsearch.png)

+2. Check the printer you want to add, the system will automatically find the proper driver.

-3. Click  **Install Driver** to enter installing interface.
+   - Driver matched successfully: Click **Install Driver** to enter the installation interface.
+   - Driver match failed: select **Select a driver** or click the website link to find, download and install the correct driver.
+Click **Next** to go to the driver selecting interface.

 **Find Printer**

-1. Click **Find Printer** , input user name or IP address to search printers through different protocols.
+1. Click **Find Printer** , input user name or IP address (XX.XX.XX.XX) and click **Find** to search printers through different protocols.

    ![0|3manualsearch](fig/3manualsearch.png)

-2. After you select a printer, its driver list is loaded below, and the recommended driver is selected by default.
-If no list is loaded, you can choose "Select a driver" from the drop down list to enter an interface to choose a driver.
+2. Check the printer you want to add, the system will automatically find the proper driver.

-3. Click **Install Driver** to enter installing interface.
+   - Driver matched successfully: Click **Install Driver** to enter the installation interface.
+   - Driver match failed: select **Select a driver** or click the website link to find, download and install the correct driver.
+Click **Next** to go to the driver selecting interface.

 **Enter URI**

-1. If no printers are found by  **Discover Printer** and  **Find Printer** , you can find and install printer driver by entering URI.
+If no printers are found by  **Discover Printer** and  **Find Printer** , you can find and install printer driver by entering URI.

-2. Click **Enter URI** and input printer's URI.
+1. Click **Enter URI** and input printer's URI.

    ![0|4URIsearch](fig/4URIsearch.png)

-3. "Select a driver" is set by default.
-Click **Next** to enter driver installing interface.
+2. "Select a driver" is set by default.
+Or, you can click the website link to find, download and install the correct driver.

-4. Choose the correct driver and click **Install Driver** to enter installing interface.
+3. Click **Next** to go to the driver selecting interface.

 #### Select drivers